kurbatov/firmata4j/README.md

 - Click on `Upload` button

 Arduino IDE may contain an outdated version of Firmata.
-You can upload the freshest one using the guide on [this page](https://github.com/firmata/arduino).
+You can update it using the guide on
+[this page](https://github.com/firmata/arduino).

 ## I2C